Skye2010/Workshop-Portfolio-Building/README.md

 - Dabble with Javascript! (really important in Web Dev)
 - More Customization through CSS
 - Making your page your own!
-- Importance of having your own portfolio!
+- How to deploy and launch!

 ## License
 This project uses MIT license.
 You are free to copy, modify and use it however you like.